wjhrdy/point-and-shoot-adapter/README.md

 This setup is especially useful for adapting compact point-and-shoot or rangefinder lenses to digital mirrorless systems, giving you full manual focus control.

+> [!TIP]
+> If you want a cheap way to get close focus, you can simply use the threads of the L39 mount to move your lens forward.
+Unscrewing the adapter slightly brings the lens closer to the subject, allowing for macro or closer focusing without any extra adapters.

 ### Measurement & Setup Tips

 measure from the front housing of the lens back to the first lip or largest lip.